anilkumarum/live-preview-server/README.md

 - Link multiple custom routes on any file url [know more]()
 - Option to choose browser in status bar [know more]()
 - Typescript support out of box [know more]().
+- Trigger reload only fetched files not all workspace's files.
 - 10x-30x less memory consumption due to dynamic loading and no dependency.

 ⚠️ WARNING: This extension is still under development! ⚠️